RamadanOsman74/Scanner/README.md

 # Lexical Analyzer
-A C# program that performs lexical analysis on C-style code.
-It identifies various tokens such as keywords, identifiers, operators, numeric constants, character constants, string constants, comments, special characters, whitespace, and newlines.
+A C# program that performs lexical analysis on C Programming code.
+It identifies various tokens such as keywords, identifiers, operators, numeric constants, character constants, string constants, comments, special characters, whitespace, and newline.

 ## Features
 - Recognizes keywords (e.g., if, else, while, for)